TomWhitwell/SlowMovie/README.md

 sudo systemctl daemon-reload
 ```

+When running as a service, you can use the config file (([see above](https://github.com/TomWhitwell/SlowMovie/#running-from-the-shell))) to pick which movie to play and set all other options.

 Now you can use the `systemctl` command to start and stop the program, and enable auto-start on boot:

 | Command                                    | Effect                                      |